 They do not put questions in the right order to discover basic terms of scientific significance.

-They are mired in muddy premises and faulty assumptions.
+They are mired in muddy premises and disorienting assumptions.

 They are unable to employ a scientific, dynamic heuristic adequate for analysis of a current, purely dynamic process.

-They don’t understand the normative system’s requirement for concomitance of flows.
+They don’t understand what constitutes the normative system’s requirement for concomitance, continuity, and equilibrium of flows.

 They lack a background in theoretical physics.
 They don’t understand the principles and abstract laws of hydrodynamics, electric circuits, or field theory.
-Nor do they understand adequately the idea of continuity and the conditions of equilibrium in the dynamic process.
+Nor do they understand adequately the idea of continuity and the conditions of equilibrium in macroeconomic dynamics.
 They are unaware of analogies from physics applicable on the basis of isomorphism to the phenomena of Functional Macroeconomic Dynamics.
 (Continue reading.)

 In his book, FREEFALL (2009, Penguin Books), Joseph Eugene Stiglitz, a professor at Columbia University and a recipient of the Nobel Memorial Prize in Economic Sciences (2001) and the John Bates Clark Medal (1979), states that economics is a predictive science.
 Now, one must distinguish between predicting a) planetary motion in its scheme of recurrence, and b) this afternoon’s weather vs. next month’s weather, or this afternoon’s prices and quantities vs. next year’s prices and quantities, all subject to to conditions diverging in space and time.
 Continue reading)